-Extract of Annual Return in Form MGT-9 as per provisions of Section 134 read withSection 92(3) of the Companies Act2013 (the Act) is given in Annexure 11o this Report.
+Extract of Annual Return in Form MGT-9 as per provisions of Section 134 read withSection 92(3) of the Companies Act 2013 (the Act) is given in Annexure I to this Report.

-During the Financial Year under review6 (Six) Board meetings were held the detailsare appearing in the Corporate Governance report.
+During the Financial Year under review 4 (Four) Board meetings were held the detailsare appearing in the Corporate Governance Report.

 (a) in preparation of the annual accounts the applicable accounting standards havebeen followed;

-(b) the directors have selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the Financial Year and ofthe profit and loss of the Company for that period;
+(b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the Financial Year and ofthe profit of the Company for that period;

-(e) the directors have laid down internal financial controls to be followed by theCompany and such internal financial controls are adequate and operating effectively;
+(e) the directors had laid down internal financial controls to be followed by theCompany and such internal financial controls are adequate and operating effectively;

-(f) the directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.
+(f) the directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

 4. INDEPENDENT DIRECTORS' DECLARATION